flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

 __NOTE__: You can use a normal interactive user for the API credentials, but it is recommended to add a special service user for the API connection.

-## Input Parameters

-This policy has the following input parameters required when launching the policy.

-- *FNMS Report URL* - Full FlexNet URL (e.g. [https://demo.flexnetmanager.com/Suite](https://demo.flexnetmanager.com/Suite) )
-- *FNMS Report ID* - FlexNet manager Custom View ID
-- *Report Title in the Mail* - Report header in the report result
-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

-## Policy Actions

-- send an email

 ## Cost